Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/06-even-more-arrays-and-pointers/README.md

 04-strstrstr.c
 This function looks for the first occurence of a string within another and returns a pointer to it if found else a pointer to NULL.

+05-chess.c
+This func prints the contents of a multidinensional array